What is Wabi-Sabi style?

 1. Imperfections

-KINTSUGI Art Mirror with Crack | FT Feel The HEKLA wall lamp in paintable plaster with broken effect | FT Feel The
+KINTSUGI Art Mirror with Crack | FT Feel The HEKLA wall light in paintable plaster with a broken effect | FT Feel The

 2. Natural materials

-A carpet that fades slightly under the sunlight, a wooden chair that scratches and smoothes over time , or a cotton blanket that transforms wash after wash: all of this is considered beautiful because it is authentic .
+A carpet that fades slightly under the sunlight, a wooden chair that scratches and smooths over time , or a cotton blanket that transforms wash after wash: all of this is considered beautiful because it is authentic .

-DREWNO Rectangular Console Table in Wood | FT Feel The RAVELLO table lamp in decorated ceramic and fabric lampshade | FT Feel The
+DREWNO Rectangular Wooden Console Table | FT Feel The RAVELLO table lamp in decorated ceramic and fabric lampshade | FT Feel The

 3. Essential simplicity